 There are two superb and distinct advantages to growing your own pharmacy.
 One – you know exactly what is going into your medicine and will be able to pronounce the name of all ingredients.
 Two – you can prevent illness and help your body heal for mere pennies on the dollar.

-Although herbs, spices, bark, and roots typically are used in alternative home remedies, because they are natural materials, that doesn’t mean they are all safe for children to consume, or will not cause allergic reaction in some people.
+Although some medicinal herbs, spices, bark, and roots typically are used in home remedies, because they are natural materials, that doesn’t mean they are all safe for children to consume, or will not cause allergic reaction in some people.

 If you are given the OK, try the natural remedies in very small doses at first to ensure you will not have a negative reaction to the ingredients.

 Always seek the help of a professional when delivering a baby.
 Neither the author nor www.SurvivalSullivan.com or the company behind the website shall be held liable for any negative effects of you putting into practice the information in this article.